Fair task allocation in transportation: Computational results

 \item The effect of fairness on the job distribution.
 The job distribution depicts the number of jobs assigned to each company. \end{enumerate}

-Therefore, we generate test cases with various parameters and compute both the minimum cost solution (MC) using the standard minimum mean-cost cycle-cancelling algorithm and the fair minimum-cost solution, using the two-stage algorithm: first the IMaxFlow and then the DummyFlow.
-We take a look at, next to the costs, the allocations in both cases and see how fairness influences the allocation.
+Therefore, we generate test cases with various parameters and compute both the minimum cost solution (MC) using the standard minimum mean-cost cycle-cancelling algorithm, and the fair minimum-cost solution using the two-stage algorithm: first IMaxFlow, and then FairMinCost.
+Next to the costs, we take a look at the allocations in both cases and see how fairness influences the allocation.
 All algorithms are coded in Java with the support of the JGraphT library \citep{jgrapht}.
 We run the experiments on the Lisa Compute Cluster of SURFsara \citep{lisasurfsara}.